Skip to main content

 Aggregation for runs

 When you submit a multi-agent run (a set of parallel agent steps over shared inputs), the kernel aggregates step conclusions into a single final_decision.
 The aggregation policy lets you control what happens when conclusions tie or are all null.
 Quorum: set aggregation.quorum to require a minimum number of agents to agree before a winner is chosen.
-Tie policy chain (applied when conclusions tie):
+Tie policy chain (applied when conclusions tie): Null policy chain (applied when all conclusions are null or quorum is null): The default null chain is [REEXPLORE, FINALIZE_NULL], so the kernel tries once more before giving up.

 Continuous task mode